untilde/paketti-manual/README.md

 "I found Paketti to be the most versatile and flexible in its development direction.
 It has made Renoise very useful and enjoyable to use.
 Thank you."

-"You are essentially writing... a completely new framework over the engine.
+"You are essentially writing... a completely new framework over the engine."

+"I have no doubt that you are the most important person in the various Renoise Tools developers."

 ## Where to say things about Paketti